How To Get The Most Out Of The Sweat App

 From there, tap “Manage My Program” to make a change.
 You can also do this to reset the week you’re on — you might want to do this if you have had a break from training and want to restart your workouts at a week of your choosing.

-The Targeted Areas workouts are a great option if you want to work specific muscle groups.
+There are also workouts available if you want to target specific muscle groups.

 If you complete a resistance session from another program, it will still count towards your weekly goals.